Middle Tennessee Scheduled Lane Closures

 The resurfacing on I-65 from North of US 31A (SR 11) (LM 0.38) to the Maury County line (LM 12.80) MM 22-35

-- 4/18 – 4/20, 8 a.m. – 6 p.m., The temporary lane closure of one lane at a time on I-65 NB.
+- Daily, 8 a.m. – 6 p.m., (Excl.
+Weekends) The temporary lane closure of one lane at a time on I-65 NB.
 This closure is necessary to install construction signs and clip shoulders in preparation of milling and paving the NB travel lanes on the project.

 MONTGOMERY COUNTY I-24